-This board endorsed course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational qualifications.
+Course Description This board endorsed course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational qualifications.
 This is known as dual accreditation.
-This qualification reflects the role of individuals who apply the skills and knowledge to be competent in delivering a basic instruction session for a sport.
-An indicative job role is community coach.
+This qualification reflects the role of individuals who apply the skills and knowledge to coach participants up to an intermediate level in a specific sport.
+This qualification provides a pathway to work in community coaching roles working or volunteering at community-based sport clubs and organisations in the Australian sport industry.
+Individuals with this qualification possess a range of well-developed skills where discretion and judgement are required.
+They are responsible for their own outputs.
+Possible job titles depend on the specific sport and may include community coach.